Toy Porno

 Toy Porno (also known as Toy P) is a self-released experimental art film by The Frogs.
 The amateur videotape was compiled in October 1993, as a gift for Kurt Cobain.
 It would soon become frequent viewing material on the Nirvana tour bus, and later on the Foo Fighters tour bus as well.
-Later, after generated copies began circulating amongst fans, the band began selling copies at shows.
-The tape is only available in VHS format.
-The band plans to release a DVD version but want to digitally re-create the compilation from the original masters and need time and funds to do so.
-The file is available for download online in AVI format through various outlets.
+Later, after generated copies began circulating amongst fans, the band began selling VHS copies at shows.
+The band has expressed their interest in re-issuing the film on DVD for many years, though it has not been finalized yet, as they want to digitally remaster the compilation from the original recordings and the lack of funds to do so has proven a major obstacle..
+Despite this, the reissue has been requested and anticipated by fans for years, which the band has honored by releasing a high quality rip from the original VHS as an AVI file, which is available for download online.

 The title of the film refers to several short film sketches that feature action figures, dolls and knick-knack toys having adult conversations and performing sexual acts.
 The shorts sometimes use stop-motion animation.
-Mingled within the shorts are home videos and concert performances that include many cover songs played in a joking and spontaneous manner.
+Mingled within the shorts are home videos and concert performances that include many cover songs played in a joking and spontaneous manners.